FINANCIAL AID 101

 ALL ABOUT FINANCIAL AID for higher education

 Financial Aid is the sum of money you receive, earn, borrow, or save to pay for higher education.
 There are different types of financial aid that can help students.
-To keep things simple, let’s divide it into three main categories: grants and scholarships, public and private loans and work-study programs.

 COMPARING FINANCIAL AID PACKAGES